kamel-yamani/CurriculumLearningForSmallCodeLanguageModels/README.md

-# Curriculum Learning for Code Language Models
+# Curriculum Learning for Small Code Language Models

 This repository contains code, data and models_checkpoint for the paper "Curriculum Learning for Small Code Language Models".
 It implements training and evaluation of code language models on the TinyPy dataset using various curriculum learning techniques.